SWORDIntel/ARTIFACTOR/README.md

 ---

 **ARTIFACTOR** - Making Claude.ai artifact management simple, reliable, and powerful.
+Your mouse will thank you, your wrist will love you, and your productivity will skyrocket.

+*Remember: Friends don't let friends download files one by one.*